justarandomgeek/FactorioIP/Feathernet.md

 ### Signal List Format

 Due to the number of signals taken up by protocol headers, it is impractical to use raw signals beyond link-local scope.
 To facilitate such signalling on wider scales, a Signal List format is defined, to allow embedding arbitrary singals at arbitrary locations in the packet.
-Signal List may be used as a payload in any protocol that supports binary payload data.
+Signal List may be used as a payload in any protocol that supports binary payload data, such as UDP.

 | offset | Fields |
 |--------|------------------|